 The difficulties brought on by the Coronavirus outbreak have hit businesses globally.
 To combat these effects, the government has introduced certain schemes to minimise the damage to companies.
 The Coronavirus Job Retention Scheme, or ‘furlough scheme’, allows companies to place staff on leave during the period, while ensuring that they still have a source of income.

 Companies are required to notify members of staff in writing before they are furloughed.
-Once on leave, the company is required to pay the individual no less than 80% of their monthly wage (with a cap of £2500), which can be claimed back from the government at a later date.
+Once on leave, the company is required to pay the individual no less than 80% of their monthly wage (with a cap of £2500).
+70% of the total wage can then be claimed back from the government at a later date, leaving the company liable for payment of 10% each employees’ wage.
 While on furlough leave, individuals are still employed by the company, meaning that they are still entitled to their usual rights, such as protection from unfair dismissal, and redundancy pay.
 At the end of the furlough period, the employee’s position must be reviewed, and the decision must be made to either restore their position at the company, or terminate their employment.

 If your company is facing financial difficulty during this period, and requires help further to the furloughing of staff, it is important to consider further options.
 Whether this is raising finance, or exploring insolvency options through professionals such as ourselves, it is crucial to act as quickly as possible to secure the best possible outcome for your situation.